basilesimon/blog/_posts/2015-08-11-recommendation.md

 I agree.
 Public service, public interest, and our mission as journalists is also to push important things in front of the audience.

 There are things everybody ought to know, after all.

+---

+**Edit 21st August 2015:**

+Check out this article from Michael Skelton about the new BBC Homepage: [Pick your own mix with customisation](http://www.bbc.co.uk/blogs/internet/entries/f2a81462-e119-444f-8d5a-dbbd2c6b2871)